 • Be submitted in PDF form and must fit all standard screenplay format guidelines.
 Personal formatting conventions will be accepted but must not intentionally or accidentally alter the page count of the project as determined by the judges.
 Anything over 120 pages will cost $1 extra per page.

 • Be owned solely by the writer or writing team listed.
 It may be an adaptation or reimagining of true events or fictional stories.
+Projects submitted should not infringe on the rights of any work not available in the public domain.

 • Be written in English.
 However, scripts from anywhere in the world will be accepted.